KaterynaBachkalo/admin-dashboard/README.md

 ## Description

-A web application on React for a Dashboard page that displays information about income, expenses and other statistics of a medical store.
+A web application for a Admin Dashboard that displays information about income, expenses and other statistics of a medical store.

 The project is deployed on GitHub Pages and https://render.com/